 Simone's current research focuses on the history of digital media.
-He is now working on a new monograph project, entitled "Deceitful Media: Artificial Intelligence and Social Life after the Turing Test," under contract with Oxford University Press.
-The book will provide an excavation of the historical trajectory leading to the emergence of AI technologies such as Amazon's Alexa, Apple's Siri, and social media bots.
+His latest monograph "Deceitful Media: Artificial Intelligence and Social Life after the Turing Test” will be published by Oxford University Press in March 2021.
+The book provides an excavation of the historical trajectory leading to the emergence of AI technologies such as Amazon's Alexa, Apple's Siri, and social media bots.
 The early draft of a chapter from this forthcoming book has been published by the journal New Media and Society and is accessible here.

 Simone has written on the relationship between media and the imagination, on digital media and culture, and on media archaeology.
 His research reminds us that media are not only machines, artifacts, and social systems, but also imaginary and cultural constructions that contribute to shape our understanding of broader cultural issues, and create new ways to narrate and make sense of the transformations experienced in our society and everyday life.
 His first monograph "Supernatural Entertainments: Victorian Spiritualism and the Rise of Modern Media Culture" (Pennsylvania State University Press, 2016; reprinted as paperback in 2017) argues that the emergence of new forms of beliefs in spirits since the middle nineteenth century was closely related to the rise of the media entertainment media industry.
 Drawing from extensive archival research, the book provides an archaeology of how the supernatural entered into the core of contemporary media culture.
 He is also the editor, with Nicoletta Leonardi, of "Photography and Other Media in the Nineteenth Century" (Pennsylvania State University Press, 2018) and, with Diana Pasulka, of "Believing in Bits: Digital Media and the Supernatural" (Oxford University Press, 2019).